gloopro/PayPecker-DevOps-Test/README.md

 Task 1
-- Install and set up docker
+- Install and set up dockerhttps://github.com/gloopro/Simple-Laravel-CRUD
-- Dockerize the application in this repository.
+- Dockerize the laravel application in this repository (https://github.com/gloopro/Simple-Laravel-CRUD).
 - Build a docker image and run it.
 (All ports have been externally opened via the aws seurity group)
 - Install and set up nginx and ensure the application can be visited using the domain assigned to you, (ALso ensure ssl is setup.
 You can use certbot)